KashifKhaan/University_Management_System/README.md

 Contributions are always welcome!

+Bug reports and pull requests are welcome on https://github.com/KashifKhaan/University_Management_System/issues contribute.
+We welcome and encourage your participation in this open source project.
+We welcome those of all backgrounds and abilities.

 See `contributing.md` for ways to get started.

 Please adhere to this project's `code of conduct`.

+## License
+This project is Licensed under the [University Of Swabi](UOS).
+There's no rights reserved for this project, You are free to include it in original form or modified with or without additional modification in your own project

 ## 🔗 Links